Heriberto Lazcano Lazcano: Memorial

-Philanthropy
+"Philanthropy"

 On a wall of the chapel in the village of Tezontle, Hidalgo, a plaque says it was donated by Heriberto Lazcano:

 "Donated by Heriberto Lazcano Lazcano, Lord, hear my prayer", reads the bronze-colored marker, which states the chapel was built in honor of Pope John Paul II.
 The Rev. Juan Aguilar, spokesman for the Roman Catholic Archdiocese of Tulancingo, where the chapel is located, said it was built in 2009 as a community project and the money did not go through the church, which was unaware of who funded it.
 The revelation has the church distancing itself from the property while admitting it knows of other donations from drug traffickers.
 The federal Attorney General is investigating the funding of the Tezontle chapel for possible criminal charges, including money laundering or "use of illicit funds."
 The diocese will decide whether to continue using the chapel, depending on the results of the federal investigation.

-Aside from financing a church in Tezontle, Lazcano also sponsored several other constructions and festives in honor of Our Lady of San Juan de los Lagos every February, which helped him gain the gratitude of the villagers.
+Aside from financing a church in Tezontle, Lazcano also sponsored several other constructions and festivities in honor of Our Lady of San Juan de los Lagos every February, which helped him gain the gratitude of the villagers.
 He also organized several celebrations during Children's Day and promoted the events through a number of media outlets.
 This practice was borrowed from the drug lord Cárdenas Guillén, who organized Children's Day parties when Los Zetas and the Gulf Cartel were under a single command structure.